Launch Date Announced đ The brand-new GoComics will be unveiled April 1! (No fooling). See more information here. Subscribers, check your

 Exactly why I stopped watching TV news.
 Itâs nothing but a TV Show that does its best to scare you into watching.

-BeBadenov Premium Member about 1 month ago
+BeBadenov Premium Member 2 months ago

 Then: TV.
 Now: bloody near everywhere.
 Pfui.